 Anyone who has a cat at home knows perfectly well that it is complicated to make them become friends with the water.
 Instinctively, the cat will avoid getting wet at all costs, so you need some tricks to bathe them.

 Although many veterinarians do not recommend giving periodic baths to the cat, because their comprehensive hygiene system is usually sufficient, there are occasions when it is necessary to give them a hand.
 Particularly when fleas invade.
 In this sense, an anti-flea bath can serve to rid your pet of these annoying parasites, or act as a booster in the process.
 If you use a shampoo for cats formulated for this purpose, we recommend speaking to your veterinarian about the most suitable brands.
 You may also be interested in a homemade anti-flea shampoo for cats.

 It is highly important to note that kittens under 3 months old and without vaccines cannot be washed for any reason.
 Consult a specialist about the best way to remove fleas from kittens.

-Before giving a cat to remove fleas
+Before bathing a cat to remove fleas

 Before bathing your cat, it is essential to equip yourself with everything you need.
 Two towels, a small bathtub, two smaller containers, flea shampoo for cats, an anti flea comb with fine teeth, treats for your feline or toys.
 You will use them as follows: